 The designation of Certified Animal Control Officer (CACO) can be obtained by successfully completing the approved 60 hours of training in Animal Care and State Laws.
 All applicants are required to provide proof of attendance to an approved training course such as the academies offered by CalAnimals Officer Academy, Marin Humane, San Diego Humane, or Animal Rescue Shelter and Patrol.

 The $30 Application Fee applies to all applications.

 Step 1.
 Complete Required Training to Become a Certified Animal Control Officer

-Required training can be obtained by attending coursework provided through the Animal Law Enforcement and Training Academies or other approved courses offered by other providers and described under the Education Tab of the CalAnimals Website.
+Required training can be obtained by attending coursework provided through the above Animal Law Enforcement and Training Academies.
 Documentation of successful completion is required to be considered for certification.

-Upon successful completion of the required training to become a CACO, applicants shall complete and submit an application, any accompanying forms and documentation, and pay the application fee of $30.00.
-The application and accompanying documentation will then be reviewed by CalAnimals.
+Upon successful completion of the required training to become a CACO, applicants may apply and shall pay the application fee of $30 to CalAnimals.

 2. Training certificates for all training

 3. Certificate for PC 832 Arrest, Search and Seizure Training

 Step 4.
 Approval, then payment of Three-year Certification Fee